 Survival, coping and confrontation are the conflicts propelling the projects being spotlighted in this month’s #FiscalFridays.
 All are projects telling unique stories of personal struggle—either against oneself, one’s environment or, to varying degrees, all three.

-Thanks to Film Independent’s Fiscal Sponsorship program launched in 2017, all three of these very different projects have been able to claim the organization’s own 501(c)3 nonprofit status to apply for grants and solicit tax-deductible financial contributions.
+Thanks to Film Independent’s Fiscal Sponsorship program launched in 2017, both of these very different projects have been able to claim the organization’s own 501(c)3 nonprofit status to apply for grants and solicit tax-deductible financial contributions.
 Confused as to how it all works?
 Let us explain:

 This month’s projects are Modern Slave, Survival Skills and What Color is Blue.
 Learn more about each film—including how you can support them—below.